 Of course our pretend billionaire will want to maintain their lifestyle.
 People to help clean that enormous house, maintain that ridiculous car, all the best food and drink, not to mention all the standard costs like water, electricity, and what have you.
 In the United States, poverty level for a family of four is around 25 thousand dollars a year.
 Arguably, the poverty line is a bit too low nowadays to maintain a minimum standard of living (Which I define as not needing to worry about an unexpected expense endangering your ability to pay for rent, utilities, taxes, and medical expenses), so I’ll go ahead and round that up to 30 thousand dollars a year.
 Our billionaire wants to be a total badass, so they’re going to go ahead and spend 600 thousand dollars a year.
 That’s $600,000.00, enough to cover the expenses of 20 lower income families.
 And around 4x times what’s considered upper class by Pew polls (which is $156,000.00 a year).
 They are living richer than rich.

 But, that’s per year, how long are they going to live?
-Well, the average life expectancy for a human is 69 years, but rich people tend to live longer so we’ll go ahead and round that up to 75.
+Well, the average life expectancy for an American is about 69 years, but rich people tend to live longer so we’ll go ahead and round that up to 75.
 If we say they got their money the minute they became an adult (age 18) they’re going to have to deal with living expenses for 57 years.
 Which is a total cost of 34.2 million dollars, in their lifetime.